mitexleo/fediroma/docs/docs/configuration/cheatsheet.md

 * `token_expires_in` - The lifetime in seconds of the access token.
 * `issue_new_refresh_token` - Keeps old refresh token or generate new refresh token when to obtain an access token.
-* `clean_expired_tokens` - Enable a background job to clean expired oauth tokens.
+* `clean_expired_tokens` - Enable a background job to clean expired OAuth tokens.
 Defaults to `false`.

 OAuth 2.0 provider and related endpoints:

-* `POST /api/v1/apps` creates client app basing on provided params.
+* `POST /api/v1/apps` creates client app basing on provided parameters.
 * `GET/POST /oauth/authorize` renders/submits authorization form.
 * `POST /oauth/token` creates/renews OAuth token.
 * `POST /oauth/revoke` revokes provided OAuth token.
-* `GET /api/v1/accounts/verify_credentials` (with proper `Authorization` header or `access_token` URI param) returns user info on requester (with `acct` field containing local nickname and `fqn` field containing fully-qualified nickname which could generally be used as email stub for OAuth software that demands email field in identity endpoint response, like Peertube).
+* `GET /api/v1/accounts/verify_credentials` (with proper `Authorization` header or `access_token` URI parameter) returns user info on requester (with `acct` field containing local nickname and `fqn` field containing fully-qualified nickname which could generally be used as email stub for OAuth software that demands email field in identity endpoint response, like Peertube).

-### OAuth consumer mode
+### OAuth's consumer mode

-OAuth consumer mode allows sign in / sign up via external OAuth providers (e.g. Twitter, Facebook, Google, Microsoft, etc.).
+OAuth's consumer mode allows sign in / sign up via external OAuth providers (e.g. Twitter, Facebook, Google, Microsoft, etc.).
-Implementation is based on Ueberauth; see the list of [available strategies](https://github.com/ueberauth/ueberauth/wiki/List-of-Strategies).
+Implementation is based on Überauth; see the list of [available strategies](https://github.com/ueberauth/ueberauth/wiki/List-of-Strategies).

-!!! note
+!!!
+Note
     Each strategy is shipped as a separate dependency; in order to get the strategies, run `OAUTH_CONSUMER_STRATEGIES="..." mix deps.get`, e.g. `OAUTH_CONSUMER_STRATEGIES="twitter facebook google microsoft" mix deps.get`.
 The server should also be started with `OAUTH_CONSUMER_STRATEGIES="..." mix phx.server` in case you enable any strategies.

-!!! note
+!!!
+Note
     Each strategy requires separate setup (on external provider side and Akkoma side).
 Below are the guidelines on setting up most popular strategies.

-!!! note
+!!!
+Note
     Make sure that `"SameSite=Lax"` is set in `extra_cookie_attrs` when you have this feature enabled.
-OAuth consumer mode will not work with `"SameSite=Strict"`
+OAuth's consumer mode will not work with `"SameSite=Strict"`

 * For Twitter, [register an app](https://developer.twitter.com/en/apps), configure callback URL to https://<your_host>/oauth/twitter/callback